-Our next application deadline is: Monday 3 May 2021
+Our final application deadline is: Monday 24 May 2021

 The number of scholarships is limited.
-We will close the application process when we have reached capacity, so we advise you to complete your scholarship application as early as possible to avoid disappointment.
+We advise you to complete your scholarship application as early as possible to avoid disappointment.

 Please note that if you’re unsuccessful at any stage, you cannot reapply in the current application year.